hujhax/austin-improv-wiki/Troupes/Brick vs. Mongoose.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Brick vs. Mongoose is a 3-man Improv Troupe that performs Long-Form productions.
+Their press blurb, taken from a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Brick vs. Mongoose is a 3-man Improv Troupe that performs Long-Form productions.
 We focus on the diverse social interactions between people, the absurd in everyday living, and the macabre that sometimes brings out the astonishing in situations.
-Without any suggestion from the audience, we create a One-Act plays for your entertainment. </blockquote>
+Without any suggestion from the audience, we create a One-Act plays for your entertainment.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We do a version of the Harold that ends up as a short, 30-40 min play without a suggestion from the audience.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2013 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We do a version of the Harold that ends up as a short, 30-40 min play without a suggestion from the audience.

 ## More Information
 * [The troupe's web site.](https://www.facebook.com/BRICKVSMONGOOSE)